geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

 Move to the ``Server Certificates`` section of the ``Server Settings`` tab panel.

+.. warning:: This passage is not needed anymnore on Openfire 4.0+.
+At least the management of the certificates is a bit different.
+Please refer to the specific Openfire documentation for more information.

   .. figure:: images/openfire009.jpg
     :align: center

 Make sure that the self-signed certificates have been correctly generated and click on ``here`` in order to restart the server

+.. warning:: This passage is not needed anymnore on Openfire 4.0+.
+At least the management of the certificates is a bit different.
+Please refer to the specific Openfire documentation for more information.

   .. figure:: images/openfire010.jpg
     :align: center